Chinese company in vaccine scandal declared bankrupt

 Revelations that authorities failed to act immediately after finding the company might have falsified production records led to an outcry among a public already upset over deaths and injuries due to fake or shoddy medicines, milk, toys and other products.

 Changsheng Life Sciences used expired materials, mixed different batches of products and failed to test them properly, according to regulators.
-They said the company destroyed records to conceal its misconduct.
+The company destroyed records to conceal its misconduct, they said.

 The country’s No. 2 leader, Premier Li Keqiang, said the company “violated a moral bottom line.”